Munupeace/octagon/README.md

 # octagon
-my learning journey on web designing
+This is my journey to web desigining and developmet.